ZEAL Network: Company

-The company is managed by a three-member Vorstand (Board of directors), headed by Stefan Tweraser.
-The supervisory board consists of five members.
-The company had 236 employees at the end of 2024.
+The company is managed by a three-member executive board, headed by Stefan Tweraser.
+The supervisory board consists of six members, headed by Carola Gräfin von Schmettow.
+The company had 265 employees at the end of 2025.
 The company has offices in Hamburg, London and Madrid.
 ZEAL Network has been a member of the World Lottery Association, an international organization that promotes the interests of state-licensed lotteries and related service providers, since 2023.
 Since April 2025, the company has also been a member of the Deutscher Online-Casinoverband (“German Online Casino Association”).

-The company operates on the market with its brands Lotto24, Tipp24, ZEAL Iberia, ZEAL Instant Games, ZEAL Ventures, freiheit+ and Traumhausverlosung.
+The company operates on the market with its brands Lotto24, Tipp24, ZEAL Iberia, ZEAL Instant Games, ZEAL Ventures, freiheit+, Traumhausverlosung, Traumautoverlosung, and, through its subsidiary SevenCanyon Limited, 7days Performance, Redline Competitions, and UK Carp Competitions.
 The focus of Lotto24 and Tipp24 is on the brokerage of state-organized and own lotteries on the Internet, the main market is Germany.
 ZEAL Iberia is a partner of ONCE, a public organization for the blind in Spain, which is also known for its lotteries.
 ZEAL Instant Games is active in the games business, particularly with cooperation partners in the USA and South America.
-ZEAL Ventures invests in industry-specific start-ups. freiheit+ and Traumhausverlosung are charity lotteries in Germany.
+ZEAL Ventures invests in industry-specific start-ups. freiheit+, Traumhausverlosung, and Traumautoverlosung are charity lotteries in Germany.

-According to its own information, the company has 2.1 million customers.
-The transaction volume amounted to EUR 1.08 billion in 2024 (as of December 2024).
+According to its own information, the company has 1.56 million active lottery customers per month, billings amounted to EUR 1.10 billion in 2025 (as of December 2025).